genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 ### Deploy

-As soon as the Build is done, you can apply the changes and run the Genesis processes again using the Genesis IntelliJ Plugin.
+As soon as the build is done, you can apply the changes and run the Genesis processes again using the Genesis IntelliJ Plugin.

 According to the [instructions](../../../server/tooling/intellij-plugin/#making-a-change), you must follow these four steps: